About Connectors

 <Accordion title="What is the difference between connectors and integrations?">

-* **Connectors** are managed, OAuth-based connections to popular tools that you can set up from the **AI chat** without handling API keys.
-They are designed for quick, no-code connections to external tools.
+* **Connectors** are managed connections to popular tools and data sources that you can set up from the **AI chat** or your app's dashboard.
+They are designed for quick, guided connections to external services.

 * **Integrations** include [custom integrations](/documentation/integrations/using-custom-integrations), where you configure API keys and credentials yourself.
 Use integrations when you need fine-grained control over a specific API or a tool that does not yet have a connector.